zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-two.md

   test "changing a message" do
     # `Support.change_message/1` is expected to return a Changeset for a Message.
+    #
+    # I'm using pattern-matching here to assert the returned data types as
+    # opposed to looking for specific values.
     assert %Ecto.Changeset{data: %Support.Message{}} = Support.change_message()
   end
 end